botkop/scorch/README.md

 Scorch
 ======
-Scorch is a minimalistic neural net framework in Scala inspired by PyTorch.
+Scorch is a minimalist neural net framework in Scala inspired by PyTorch.

 ```scala